TechWrecker304/Send_to_ZeroGPT/README.md

 ## Installation

 1. Download or clone this repository to your local machine.
+2. NOTE: if you are not a GitHub user and familiar with the lingo and are a Windows user you can just download the files and put the contents of this repository in a folder and name it SendToZeroGPT
-2. Open Google Chrome and navigate to `chrome://extensions/`.
+3. Open Google Chrome and navigate to `chrome://extensions/`.
-3. Enable "Developer mode" by toggling the switch in the top right corner.
+4. Enable "Developer mode" by toggling the switch in the top right corner.
-4. Click on "Load unpacked" and select the folder containing the extension files you downloaded in step 1.
+5. Click on "Load unpacked" and select the folder containing the extension files you downloaded in step 1.
-5. The extension should now be installed and ready to use.
+6. The extension should now be installed and ready to use.